-For many businesses, April is the start of the new financial year and time for a fresh start, both in terms of financial objectives and business growth goals.
+For many businesses, the new financial year is a fresh start, both in terms of financial objectives and business growth goals.

-It's time to review the old financial year and work out what went well and get very clear on what exactly, (or who) didn't deliver to expectations.
+It's time to review and work out what went well and get very clear on what exactly, (or who) didn't deliver to expectations.

 I wanted to share with you my 5 Step framework to help you evaluate your past year and unlock the business growth lessons, so you can plan for success next time: